 St. John’s Recovery Place, a Central Florida drug and alcohol treatment center, works closely with many major health insurance providers including Humana, BCBS, Aetna and Florida Health Care Plans, to offer clients the best addiction treatment at a very affordable cost.
-Your health insurance may pay for many of the services provided at our Florida medical detox and residential drug and alcohol rehab center.
-Find out if your insurance covers treatment at St. John’s recovery Place by calling 833-397-3422 to speak with our admissions team.
+Your rehab insurance may pay for many of the services provided at our Florida medical detox and residential drug and alcohol rehab center.
+Find out if your insurance covers treatment at St John’s recovery Place by calling 833-397-3422 to speak with our admissions team.

 Health insurance was not easily obtained by many prior to the Affordable Care Act.
 Many considered health insurance coverage a “luxury” that only the rich or well-off could afford.
 Those with lower salaries or on a strict budget could not afford the expensive costs of health care coverage prior to the passage of the Affordable Care Act in 2014.
 As a result, many would do their best to save for potential health problems and would pay for treatments as they could.
 Rarely would the lower class or even the middle class receive preventative care or routine check-ups.
 Addiction to drugs or alcohol would often go untreated for many years for those without insurance – the thought of going to rehab was just too expensive to even consider.

 With the 2014 passage of the Affordable Care Act, rehab insurance coverage became more prominent in society as 86% of American’s were finally covered by health insurance, many for the very first time in their adult lives.
 Not only was insurance that covers rehab finally available to the average American, coverage for essential care, mental illness, and various other health problems was also available to these individuals and families, and all at an affordable price.
 Finally, Americans could receive the Florida drug and alcohol treatment protocols that they needed.

 Types of Drug & Alcohol Rehab Insurance Coverage